List of sports governing bodies in Wales: Netball

-International competitions in which Wales compete include the European Championships, the Commonwealth Games and the Netball World Championships.
-Wales were European Champions in 2001.
-The World Youth Netball Championship was held in Cardiff in July 2000.

-The Welsh Netball Association was a founder member of the International Federation of Netball Associations (IFNA)—which governs world netball—in 1960.
-Netball is played in over fifty countries.
-Wales' current IFNA world ranking is 16th (last updated 28 May 2009).
-The Welsh Netball Association is based in Pontcanna, Cardiff.
+Wales Netball (Pêl-rwyd Cymru) is the main governing body for netball in Wales.
+It was originally founded in 1945 as the Welsh Netball Association (Cymdeithas Pêl-rwyd Cymru).
+In 2021, it adopted its current name.
+It is affiliated to both World Netball and Europe Netball.
+Wales Netball were founding members of both these governing bodies.
+It is responsible for organising and administering the Wales national netball team and the Netball Super League team, Cardiff Dragons, as well local leagues and other competitions.
+Since 2009, its headquarters have been based at the Sport Wales National Centre.

 Orienteering

 The Welsh Orienteering Association (Cymdeithas Cyfeiriannu Cymru) (WOA) is the national governing body for the sport of orienteering in Wales, and is a constituent association of the British Orienteering Federation.

 The WOA is responsible for encouraging, developing and controlling the sport of orienteering throughout Wales, for running the Welsh League and events, including the Welsh Championships, the Welsh Short Championships and the Welsh Orienteering festival—Croeso (Welcome)—held every four years.

 The Welsh Orienteering Association has nine affiliated clubs.